Normal generators for mapping class groups: Mapping class groups

 \subsection{Penner's construction of pseudo-Anosovs}

 In fact, the existence of Torelli pseudo-Anosov mapping class is a consequence of Thurston's explicit construction of pseudo-Anosov mapping classes \cite{Thurston_construction}.
-Thurston's construction of pseudo-Anosov mapping class was generalized by Penner \cite{Penner_construction}, while Thurston's construction is not restricted to pseudo-Anosovs.
+Thurston's construction of pseudo-Anosov mapping classes was generalized by Penner \cite{Penner_construction}.
 We close this section by introducing Penner's construction, which is more combinatorial.